Aspartic acid: Superabsorbent polymers

 One area of aspartic acid market growth is biodegradable superabsorbent polymers (SAP), and hydrogels.
-The superabsorbent polymers market is anticipated to grow at a compound annual growth rate of 5.5% from 2014 to 2019 to reach a value of $8.78Bn globally.
 Around 75% of superabsorbent polymers are used in disposable diapers and an additional 20% is used for adult incontinence and feminine hygiene products.
 Polyaspartic acid, the polymerization product of aspartic acid, is a biodegradable substitute to polyacrylate.
-The polyaspartate market comprises a small fraction (est. < 1%) of the total SAP market.

 Additional uses

-In addition to SAP, aspartic acid has applications in the $19Bn fertilizer industry, where polyaspartate improves water retention and nitrogen uptake; the $1.1Bn (2020) concrete floor coatings market, where polyaspartic is a low VOC, low energy alternative to traditional epoxy resins; and lastly the >$5Bn scale and corrosion inhibitors market.
+In addition to SAP, aspartic acid has applications in the fertilizer industry, where polyaspartate improves water retention and nitrogen uptake.